🌐 EN | 🇯🇵 JP | Last sync: 2026-01

 1.6 Chapter Summary

-What We Learned
+What You Learned

 1. Text Preprocessing

-• Tokenization (word, subword, character-level)
+• Tokenization (word, subword, character level)

 • Normalization and standardization